quittung/wordle_guess/README.md

 try this: shard
 no alternatives, press enter to exit
 ```
-The solution was indeed "shark".
+The solution was indeed "shard".

 ## Links
 Play wordle [here](https://www.powerlanguage.co.uk/wordle/).
 Try [this](https://hellowordl.net/) version without a daily limit.